kashyap7x/kashyap7x/README.md

 ### Hi there 👋

+I am a PhD student at the Max Planck Institute for Intelligent Systems and the University of Tübingen, Germany, where I am part of the [Autonomous Vision Group](https://github.com/autonomousvision).

+ - 🔭 I am excited about data-driven solutions to complex decision-making tasks.
+Currently, my research focuses on self-driving vehicles.

+ - 📫 If you have questions, feel free to contact me at kashyap.chitta@tue.mpg.de

 <!--
 **kashyap7x/kashyap7x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.